meaganrossi/City_Employee_Compensation_Analysis/README.md

 - Regular Gross Paid
 - Total Other Pay
 - Pay Basis (kept FT only)
-- Staten Island (no data)
+- Borough: Staten Island (no data)

 ## Exploratory Data Analysis
-Over the past 5 years, the average city employee salary has increased by approximately $10,000
+Over the past 5 years, the average city employee salary has increased by approximately $10,000.

 <img src="_Images/10k_Increase.png" width ="500">

-The borough where an employee works also has an impact on mean base salary.
+The borough where an employee works has an impact on mean base salary.

 Borough | Average Salary 2015-2019
 ------------ | -------------